 Unfortunately, Milton Bradley’s highly publicized recall failed to bring an end to the use of asbestos in clay products.
 In 2007, a toy called the CSI Fingerprint Examination Kit, which is made up of many parts was recalled because its fingerprinting powder was found to contain asbestos.

 Despite widespread public knowledge of the dangers of asbestos, some companies continue to blatantly ignore these dangers and the law.
 One would assume that people would be especially mindful of products that are made for children, but asbestos continues to appear in the toy market decades after the ban was put into effect.

-Products that contain asbestos are dangerous because when broken down or damaged, they emit fibers into the air.
-These fibers can become trapped in the lungs, and as these fibers build up with increased exposure, many illnesses can develop.
+Products that contain asbestos are dangerous because when broken down or damaged, they emit fibres into the air.
+These fibres can become trapped in the lungs, and as these fibres build up with increased exposure, many illnesses can develop.
 Asbestosis is a condition that causes inflammation of the lungs and scarring.
 Several different cancers, including lung, stomach and colorectal, have been linked to asbestos exposure.